 Sharing the lessons learned

-It is now 4 and a half years since I lost my husband.
-Life is good and my son is doing amazingly.
-We have an amazing man in our lives now and I feel settled in our new unplanned life.
-I never imagined I would ever love again, feel sane and be able to function with the horror and pain of grief that stays with you always.
+Life is so good now and my son is doing amazingly.
+We have an amazing man in our lives and I feel settled in our new unplanned life.
+I never imagined I would ever love again, feel sane and be able to function.
 But with the right help, support, changing my habits and choosing a healthy lifestyle to support me mentally and physically I have built a life that is happy and we live to the fullest with some great future plans tucked up our sleeve.

-I have started 2019 with a fabulous man who accepts my life as it is, loves and supports me.
-The ups and downs, my angel husband, my son and my mad, crazy, noisey dogs!
-I have made a great home for us and am running my own business.
-I still grieve for my husband but I have the tools to manage my grief, anxiety and depression.
-I use exercise to help keep my mental state in a happy place and for the socialising.
-I have my own health coach.
-I learnt about creative meditation, joined entrepreneur and networking groups.
+I have started 2020 with a fabulous man who accepts my life as it is, loves and supports me.
+The ups and downs, my angel husband, my son and my mad, crazy, noisey dogs plus his dogs!
+I have made a great home for us and love my business and am excited about my future.
+I still miss my husband and he gets talked about a lot but I am happy and I have the tools to keep building my life into what I want and create fun, loving times for me and my family.

 We only have one life, let’s love it and live it for us and for those who can’t and with those we are lucky enough to have alongside us on our own personal journeys.